-The human eye is a complex structure made up of various components, including the iris, lens, and cornea.
-The iris, which is the colored part of the eye, regulates the amount of light that enters the eye by adjusting the size of the pupil.
-However, in some individuals, the angle between the iris and cornea can become narrow, leading to a condition known as narrow angles.
-In this article, we will discuss narrow angles and the laser iridotomy procedure used to treat them.
+The human eye is a complex organ comprising various components, including the iris, lens, and cornea.
+The iris (the colored part of the eye) controls the amount of light entering the pupil.
+However, in some individuals, the angle between the iris and cornea becomes too narrow, leading to a condition known as narrow angles.
+If left untreated, this condition can result in increased intraocular pressure (IOP) and potential vision loss.

 What are Narrow Angles?

-Narrow angles, also known as angle-closure or closed-angle glaucoma, occur when the angle between the iris and cornea becomes narrow or closed.
-This narrowing can lead to a blockage of the drainage channels that allow fluid to flow out of the eye, resulting in an increase in intraocular pressure (IOP).
-High IOP can damage the optic nerve and cause irreversible vision loss if left untreated.
+Narrow angles, also known as angle-closure glaucoma or closed-angle glaucoma, occur when the space between the iris and cornea narrows.
+This narrowing creates a blockage in the eye’s drainage system, preventing fluid from flowing out properly.
+As a result, intraocular pressure (IOP) increases, which can damage the optic nerve and lead to irreversible vision loss.

 Laser iridotomy is a minimally invasive procedure used to treat narrow angles.
 During the procedure, a laser is used to create a small hole in the iris, allowing fluid to flow more freely and reducing IOP.
 The procedure is usually performed on an outpatient basis and takes only a few minutes to complete.